HL7/cql/input/pages/02-authorsguide.md

 The result in this example is <span class="kw">null</span> because the first date has no _hour_ component.

+For best practices related to comparing dates and times, refer to the [Date and Time Considerations](14-g-formattingconventions.html#date-and-time-considerations) topic.

 ##### Extracting Date and Time Components

 Given a <span class="id">Date</span> and <span class="id">Time</span> value, CQL supports extraction of any of the components.
 For example: